MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Eval-Examples.md

 - The samples should be built for the 64-bit target platform.
 Otherwise some issues arise when calling the library.
 Please also refer to the [Troubleshoot CNTK](./Troubleshoot-CNTK.md) page for more information.
 - After a successful build, the executable is saved under the $(SolutionDir)..\..\$(Platform)\$(ProjectName).$(Configuration)\ folder, e.g. ..\..\X64\CNTKLibraryCSEvalCPUOnlyExamples.Release\CNTKLibraryCSEvalCPUOnlyExamples.exe.

 On Linux, only C++ is supported.
-Please refer to Makefile for building samples.
+Please refer to the `Makefile` for building samples.
 The target name CNTKLIBRARY_CPP_EVAL_EXAMPLES is used to build CNTKLibraryCPPEvalExamples.

 ## Examples for evaluating multiple requests in parallel
 The [CNTKLibraryEvalExamples](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation/CNTKLibraryEvalExamples.sln) includes sample code to evaluate multiple evaluation requests in parallel.
 The sample code also shows how to share model parameters among multiple instances of the same model to reduce memory usage.